How To Open Postman Using Terminal In Ubuntu

 - Using

-command within scripts: You can integrate Postman commands directly into your bash scripts.
+postmancommand within scripts: You can integrate Postman commands directly into your bash scripts.
 For example:#!/bin/bash# Send a GET request to a specific endpointpostman --url="https://www.example.com/api" --method="GET" --header="Authorization: Bearer your_token"# Check the response status codeif [ $? -eq 0 ]; thenecho "Request successful"elseecho "Request failed"fi

-6. Using postman-cli
+6. Using postman-cli for Advanced Automation

 -